wp-plugins/mowster-tags/readme.txt

 = Which languages are supported? =

-All supported by Yahoo!
-Term Extraction
+All supported by <a href="http://developer.yahoo.com/contentanalysis/">YQL Yahoo Content Analysis API</a>

 == Screenshots ==